 There are several feed options depending on how involved you want to be in the care of your pigeons.
 You can let them fend for themselves for food.
 This is the cheapest and easiest option.
 However, this will result in laying less often depending on their food supply.

-It is often difficult and pricey to find feed specifically formulated towards pigeons.
-You can feed them a pelleted poultry feed which has everything that they need including necessary minerals.
+It is often difficult and pricey to find feed specifically formulated for pigeons.
+You can feed them pelleted poultry feed which has everything that they need including necessary minerals.
 There is also the option of an all-grain poultry feed.
 If you feed them this option, you will definitely need to provide grit for them as well.

 For water, you can use a regular chicken fountain.
 You can also use a sturdy dish attached to the wall of their housing.
 It’s important to change the water daily.
 A feed hopper might be a good idea to keep food waste to a minimum but only keep about one day’s worth of food in there.